ClouDesire/docusaurus/docs/billing.md

 ### Consumptions calculations for pay-per-use Extra-Resources

-**Post-paid** extra-resources (AKA [pay-per-use metrics](onboarding.md#application-metrics)) consumpions are calculated at the end of the billing period.
+**Post-paid** extra-resources (AKA [pay-per-use metrics](onboarding.md#application-metrics)) consumptions are calculated at the end of the billing period.

 Depending on the specific use-case, a pay-per-use metric can be configured by specifying
 its: